andrykonchin/build-your-own-ruby-core-library/docs/assignment-1-enumerable.md

 Or it can be created with helper methods Object#to_enum and Object#enum_for.
-When they are called on a collection they create a new Enumerator that iterates over the collection calling a `#each` method (by default) or calling a method specified as an argument.
+When they are called on a collection they create a new Enumerator that iterates the collection calling a `#each` method (by default) or calling a method specified as an argument.

 ```ruby